 Two Strategies for a Quick Website Refresh

-Your website either has not been touched in five years, or you’ve done a completely new rebrand every 18 months since you started the business.
+Your website has not been touched in five years, or you’ve done a completely new rebrand every 18 months since you started the business.

 Do you fit within either camp?

 As you gear up for another year in business, you want to make sure that you plan for your business to be as successful as possible.

 Step one is ensuring that your website attracts the right clients.

 Now there are three main aspects to a good website.

 It has become easier to access quality websites and templates so that your website is up to snuff and doesn’t make people feel like they just jumped back to 2008 (or worse, 1998!)

 Once you get your design figured out, the two other central aspects of your website are your copy (aka the words), and your images.